wangmeng255/socket-ttt/README.md

 ##Functionality

-The app's functionality includes:

-Users can play a 3*3 blocks tic tac toe online.
+The app's main functionality: users can play a 3*3 blocks tic tac toe online.

 * Server-side: